swcrazyfan/workers-firecrawl/FIRECRAWL_API_GUIDE.md

 ### Map (`/v2/map`)

 Get a complete list of URLs from any website quickly.
+This endpoint prioritizes speed and may not capture all website links.

 #### Endpoint
 ```